 1. Create a Mobile-Friendly Design

-Over 55% of all emails are opened on a mobile device first.
-If you don’t optimize your marketing emails for mobile devices, you risk alienating a large segment of your users.
+Over 55% of all emails are opened on a mobile device first, according to Return Path research.
+Nearly 55% of global website traffic is generated from mobile devices, excluding tablets.
+(Statista, 2021) If you don’t optimize your marketing emails for mobile devices, you risk alienating a large segment of your users.
 Mobile devices give email marketers an unprecedented opportunity to reach customers anywhere and at any time.
-You only have about 15 seconds to catch their attention, however, so make sure that your marketing message is clear and quick on its call to action.
-To ensure your emails are read, analyze the platform and device preferences of your email subscribers regularly to be sure all email creative is mobile-friendly.
+However, you only have about 15 seconds to catch their attention, so make sure that your marketing message is clear and quick on its call to action.
+To ensure your emails are read, analyze your email subscribers’ platform and device preferences regularly to be sure all email creative is mobile-friendly.

 2. Focus on the User Experience